Testing whether a subgraph is convex or isometric: Subquadratic algorithms for special classes of graphs

 Both papers use data structures for orthogonal range searching.
 The vertices of $G$ are used to define a point set and to define ranges.
 It is easy to see that those results can be adapted to compute the sum $\sum_{x,y\in U} d_G(x,y)$ for any given $U\subseteq V(G)$.
 Indeed, it suffices to define the points and the ranges only for the vertices of $U$.
 This is explicitly mentioned in~\cite[Section 5]{Cabello22}.
 The running times of the results are not affected by this.
 (Actually, if $\log |U|= o(\log n)$, the asymptotic running times can be slightly improved, but we omit this in our worst-case analysis.)

-Next, we note that the algorithms in \cite{BringmannHM20, CabelloK09} are manipulating and comparing sums of the edge lengths; they do not make other operations with the edge lengths.
+Next, we note that the algorithms in \cite{BringmannHM20, CabelloK09} work in the comparison-addition model.
 This means that they can handle edge lengths defined by a $2$-tuple, as discussed in \cref{sec:shortening}.
 We conclude that those algorithms can be used, without changing the asymptotic running time, to compute

 where $\hat d_G(x,y)$ is defined via $2$-tuples to model a shortening of the edges of $E(G)\setminus E(H)$ by an infinitesimal $\delta>0$.
 We can then compare them, taking into account that the $\ell_2$-length $(a,b)$ is equal to the $\ell$-length $a$ if and only if $b=0$.
 From Lemmas~\ref{le:isometric-sum} and~\ref{le:convex-sum}, the following is now immediate.